tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 * Reduce the risk of Git catastrophes and broken builds in the system (such as due to misunderstandings with Git or insufficient safeguards with permissions)

-* Develop and enhance the doc theme's design and style, as well as available components to use for different scenarios
+* Develop and enhance the doc theme's design and style as well as the available components (e.g., navtabs, accordions, or menus) to use for different scenarios

 * Implement style/grammar checkers (e.g., Acrolinx) either with in-tool plugins or perhaps at the platform level

-* Build out and verify scripts (e.g., Travis CI scripts) to perform automated checking, such as looking for broken links or style inconsistencies
+* Build out and verify scripts (e.g., Travis CI scripts, GitHub Actions) to perform automated checking, such as looking for broken links or style inconsistencies

 * Integrate and configure the search experience (e.g., Algolia, Swiftype, other), including SEO and discoverability of content in search engine results